nelson870708/VRDL-HW1/README.md

 - NVIDIA RTX 2070

 ## Installation
 All requirements should be detailed in requirements.txt.
-Using Anaconda is strongly recommended.
+Using Anaconda is strongly recommended. {envs_name} is the new environment name which you should assigned it.
 ```
 conda create -n {envs_name} python=3.6
 source activate {envs_name}